Earth Unaware

 Earth Unaware is a science fiction novel by Orson Scott Card and Aaron Johnston in the Ender's Game series.
 Published in 2012, it is the first book of a prequel trilogy to Ender's Game.
 The novel is set before Ender Wiggin is born and tells the story of the first Formic War.
 Earth Afire, the second book in the trilogy, was released on June 4, 2013, and the conclusion, Earth Awakens, was released June 10, 2014.

+Orson Scott Card described the connection between the Ender's Game (comics) Formic Wars: Burning Earth (2011) and Formic Wars: Silent Strike (2011-2012) and the first Formic Wars trilogy as such: "Aaron Johnston scripted the Formic Wars graphic novel series (Burning Earth; Silent Strike) from Marvel Comics; now we're creating novel versions of the same story.
+In a novel, we have room to really flesh out the stories, the characters, the relationships, and a lot of what lies behind and around the action".

 Plot

-A family of "free miners" living on the spaceship El Cavador is working an asteroid far out in the Kuiper Belt when they detect what appears to be an alien ship decelerating from near light speed as it approaches the solar system.
+A family of "free miners" living on the spaceship El Cavador is working an asteroid far out in the Kuiper Belt when they detect what appears to be an alien ship decelerating from near light speed as it approaches the Solar System.
 Meanwhile, Lem Jukes, son and heir of the hard-driving founder of the largest mining corporation, is also in the remote region, far from the prying eyes of competitors, secretly testing a "glaser" (gravity laser) that promises to revolutionize mining.
 Back on Earth, Captain Wit O'Toole goes recruiting among the elite New Zealand Special Air Service for the even more select, multinational Mobile Operations Police (MOPs).

 Jukes orders his ship to "bump" El Cavador from the asteroid the family is mining, as it is the only suitable one nearby for his test.
 During the violent collision, an El Cavador crewman is killed.
 The miners hack into the corporate ship's network, planting a message for Lem Jukes and downloading confidential files pertaining to the glaser.
 Jukes, fearful of a scandal involving the death of a free miner and the danger of the miners selling the confidential files to his competitors, sets out for Weigh Station Four, where he intends to plant a hacker to strip El Cavador's files.

 El Cavador's transmission equipment having been destroyed in the bump, the crew are unable to warn another mining clan about the intruder, and can only watch helplessly as the alien pod destroys them.
 El Cavador rescues a few survivors.
 In the meantime, Victor and a few others modify a "quickship," an automated vessel normally used to send processed metals to Luna, to carry one person to warn Earth.
 When the pod attacks El Cavador, the men on the quickship ram and disable the pod using mining equipment.
 During the attack, the aliens emerge to battle the humans.
 Their physiology is revealed to be Formic (ant-like).